cnrancher/docs/content/rancher/v2.x/cn/cluster-provisioning/rke-clusters/options/pod-security-policies/_index.md

 ---
-title: Assigning Pod Security Policies
+title: 2 - 分配Pod安全策略
-weight: 2260
+weight: 2
 ---

 _Pod Security Policies_ are objects that control security-sensitive aspects of pod specification (like root privileges).